 Attention.

-- Leaks in the fuel lines of a pressurized system are dangerous.
-Fuel can ignite and cause equipment damage, serious injury or even death.
-In addition, fuel can get on the skin and in the eyes of a person.
-To prevent this, it is imperative to perform a pressure relief procedure in the power system.
+- Leaks in fuel lines in a pressurized system are dangerous.
+Fuel can ignite and cause equipment damage, serious injury, or even death.
+Fuel can also come into contact with human skin and eyes.
+To prevent this, it is essential to perform a pressure relief procedure in the fuel system.

-- A person carrying static electricity can cause a fire or explosion that could result in death or serious injury.
-Before working on the fuel system, you must remove the static charge from yourself by touching the car body.
+- A person carrying a static charge can cause a fire or explosion, which could result in death or serious injury.
+Before working on the fuel system, you must discharge static electricity by touching the vehicle body.

-- If fuel comes into contact with engine parts, it may cause these components to malfunction or cause a fire.
-Be sure to clean up any spilled fuel with a clean rag.
+- If fuel gets on engine parts, it may cause damage to those components or cause a fire.
+Be sure to wipe up any spilled fuel with a clean rag.

-- If the fuel does not pass through the fuel filter, this may cause a malfunction of the power system.
-In this regard, care must be taken that the fuel hoses are not installed incorrectly.
-Be sure to follow the procedures after servicing the power system (see relevant section above) before installing fuel lines.
+- If the fuel does not pass through the fuel filter, this may cause a malfunction of the fuel system.
+In this regard, it is necessary to ensure that the fuel hoses are not installed incorrectly.
+Be sure to perform the procedures after servicing the fuel system (see the relevant section above) before installing fuel hoses.

 1. Disconnect the negative battery terminal.